solarsailer/matthieuoger.com/content/posts/2020-05-11-the-component.md

 > I can, for example, guarantee that this blog is faster than any Gatsby blog (and much love to the Gatsby team) because there is nothing that a React static site can do that will make it faster than a non-React static site.

-This is true.
+This is undeniable.
 But perceptually, it's not necessarily the case nor that simple.[^2]

 <br />Finally: